Louvain-la-Neuve, Louvain or Leuven ???!

 - The kots à projets: groups of students living together who organize various activities throughout the year depending on their specific project/interest.
 Some of the largest activities conducted by certain kot-à-projets include: the 24h Vélo, the 10 Miles of Louvain-la-Neuve, the Welcome Spring Festival, the Brassicole, ...

 - The Cercles: associations composed of students from the same faculty.
 They organize the "baptêmes" (initiations/hazing) at the beginning of the year.
 Each cercle has a bar open every night from Sunday until Thursday.
-Furthermore, the cercles also organize big events in Louvain-la-Neuve such as the "Bal des bLEUS", the "Bal des Lampions", the "Two Weeks of Beer", and the "Bal des Busés".
+Furthermore, the cercles also organize big events in Louvain-la-Neuve such as "Bal des bLEUS", "Quinzaines de la Bière", and "Bal des Busés".

 To conclude, there is at least some sort of activity occurring almost every day in Louvain-la-Neuve during the week thus leaving no time for boredom :) !
 To get ready for partying in LLN, you can find a non-exhaustive Belgian party lexicon here.